thuliteio/docs/content/basics/markdown.md

 ---
 title: "Markdown"
-description: "Write content quickly with the Markdown syntax used in Thulite pages."
+description: "Write Thulite content with Markdown syntax, frontmatter, code blocks, and media patterns that keep documentation readable and easy to maintain."
-summary: "A short guide to everyday Markdown in Thulite."
+summary: "Write Thulite content with Markdown syntax, frontmatter, code blocks, and media patterns that keep documentation readable and easy to maintain."
 date: 2026-03-24T08:10:51+01:00
 lastmod: 2026-05-28T11:19:41+02:00
 draft: false